Reviews You Can Rely On

 Ventilation

 The original Ambush was no slouch when it came to breathability and sweat management, but this is one area where we found the Ambush 2 clearly outperforms its predecessor.
-We've tested some well-ventilated helmets in our time but this one might be the best of all.
+We've tested some well-ventilated helmets in our time, but this one might be the best of all.
 As soon as you start moving, no matter the speed, you can feel air moving across the top of your head.
 The relatively light weight and awesome breathability mean that this helmet tends to disappear on your head while climbing, and it quickly became our helmet of choice for hot, exposed days out on the bike.
-Specialized used Computational Fluid Dynamic (CFD) modeling to optimize the airflow from the front vents, through the helmet's interior, and out the back, and we are very impressed with the results.
+Specialized used Computational Fluid Dynamics (CFD) modeling to optimize the airflow from the front vents, through the helmet's interior, and out the back, and we are very impressed with the results.

 Along with the great ventilation, the Ambush 2 continues a fine tradition of thoughtful sweat management.
 When the going gets sweaty, the interior padding does a great job of channeling sweat away from your brow and keeping it from dripping down into your eyes or onto your eyewear.